 Port Arthur is a bit over an hours drive from Hobart.
 The Candle Stick and the Totem Pole can be reached by an hour and a bit's walk to Cape Hauy from Fortescue Bay, which you turn off to a couple of kms before Port Arthur.

-Mt Brown and Dauntless Point are half an hours walk south from the Remarkable Cave car park, just south of Port Arthur.
-(NB The track to Mt Brown and the main cliffs is closed as the track is being upgraded - the road to Remarkable Caves is closed as well.
-Work is due to be finished by 1 October 2019).
-After walking along the track for 25 minutes you come to a sandy creek.
-From here follow the coast around, first passing Parrot Shelf Cliffs, and then coming to an amazingly steep and juggy (for dolerite) cliff covered with eye bolts - this is the Paradiso.
+Mt Brown and Dauntless Point are half an hours walk south on a new track (2019) from the Remarkable Cave car park, just south of Port Arthur.
+After walking along the track for about 25 minutes leave the track at the far end (east) of a longer section of duckboard, just past a sandy creek.
+From here follow the coast on round, first passing above Parrot Shelf Cliffs, and then coming to an amazingly steep and juggy (for dolerite) cliff above a sloping pavement - this is the Paradiso.

 Long and short dolerite sea cliffs.
 The rock is quite different from alpine dolerite because it has been weathered by the waves, not snow and ice.